mekowalski/hacktoberfest-beginner/profiles/Alice.md

 - Reading spoopy scary stories.

 ### Why Do You Love Coding?
 Coding is like the technical version of knitting.
-I can take whatever kind of yarn (language) I want, and turn it into *somthing* (a product.)
+I can take whatever kind of yarn (language) I want, and turn it into *something* (a product.)

 ### Your Favorite Animal
 Cat - Tesla is the puuurrrrfect cat tho.